Overview

 Treatment

-If there's a low likelihood that the tumor may become cancerous and if it isn't causing you problems, you might not need surgery.
+Treatment of peripheral nerve tumors involves either surgical removal or watching the tumor for changes.
+If there's a low chance that the tumor may become cancerous and if it isn't causing symptoms, you might not need surgery.

 Surgery may be needed if there is a concern that the tumor is cancerous.
 The tumor also may be surgically removed if it is large or causing pain or other symptoms, such as weakness, numbness or tingling.